degencap777/esxAioMenu/README.md

 * Give Phone Number (Proximity)
 * Open ESX Menus through UI Buttons and not keyboard keys.
 * Character Creation/Deletion via UI Buttons and not commands.
+* Config.DisableEnteringNPCDrivenVehicles (FALSE BY DEFAULT)
+`<< This config option adds several features listed below`

+## Config Features
+* Police and Emergency Workers can enter any vehicle
+* Players Cannot Steal NPC Driven Vehicles
+* Players Cannot Steal Police or Emergency Vehicles
+* Players Can Steal Any Parked Or Locked Vehicle, But They Must Break In And Hotwire The Vehicle (But Not Police Or Emergency Vehicles)

 [WIP]
 * Integration With All Jobs